EvripB/3Dprinting/Voron/Talking Voron/README.md

 In Mainsail's UI, execute the following command in the console `SAY S="Hello World"`
 It will take few seconds to play the first time.
 Run it again and it should play instantly.

+### Useful commands
+Add this in your `PRINT_START` macro
+`SAY S="Print is starting"`

+Add this in your `PRINT_END` macro
+`SAY S="Print completed"`

+To modify the volume of your rpi, first run:
+`amixer scontrols`
+The output should be something like this: `Simple mixer control 'PCM',0`.
+You need the text between the ' ' which, in my case, is PCM.

+Set the desired volume represended in percentage and replace 'PCM' with whatever you found in the previous command:
+`amixer set PCM 95%`